philseeley/ecard/README.md

 ## Generate Signed QR Code ECards

 Once you have your keys, you can issue ecards.
 The data in an ecard consists of name/value pairs, one per line and separated by a ":".
-Any names and values can be used, but special processing is performed if the name represents a data in the form **YYYY-MM-DD** and the card is considered expired if the value is **"Expires"**.
+Any names and values can be used, but special processing is performed if the name represents a date in the form **YYYY-MM-DD** and the card is considered expired if the value is **"Expires"**.
 For example the file **joe-blogs.txt** could contain:
 ```
 Member#:1234
 2021-08-21:Expires